Introduction

 Pros and Cons of the NothingProjector Black Series Fixed Frame

-❌Black edging can be slightly misaligned at the frame joints, creating tiny visible gaps if you look closely.
+ย Ceiling light rejection is genuinely firstโrate; image โfloatsโ with downlights on. | โBlack edging can be slightly misaligned at the frame joints, creating tiny visible gaps if you look closely. |

-❌ In fully diffuse bright light, it downgrades from “magic” to merely “watchable”—which is still a win for UST living‑spaces, but don’t expect flat-panel quality here even with a light-cannon like the Epson.
+ย In the dark, the screen looks black and suppresses boundary reflectionsโhigh perceived contrast. | โ In fully diffuse bright light, it downgrades from โmagicโ to merely โwatchableโโwhich is still a win for UST livingโspaces, but don’t expect flat-panel quality here even with a light-cannon like the Epson. |

-❌ Lower 0.6-gain surface requires a bright projector (ideally 2,500+ lumens) to maintain punch in well-lit rooms; not ideal for dimmer USTs in daylight conditions.
+ย Easy one-person assembly, with thought and care put into packaging and instructions | โ Lower 0.6-gain surface requires a bright projector (ideally 2,500+ lumens) to maintain punch in well-lit rooms; not ideal for dimmer USTs in daylight conditions. |

-✅ Frame is light with an easy mouting system
+ย Frame is light with an easy mouting system | |

-✅ Very minimal sparkle/texture at normal viewing distances
+ย Very minimal sparkle/texture at normal viewing distances | |

-✅ Very Wide, and uniform viewing angles
+ย Very Wide, and uniform viewing angles |

 What Fixed-Frame ALR and CLR Screens Do (and Why It Matters)